jasonhillinger/mini-agents/README.md

 #### Creating API Endpoints

-To expose an agent job via the API, add an `api(data: Request)` function to the `runner.py` file in your AgentJob directory.
+To expose an agent job via the API, add an `apiPost(data: Request)` and/or `apiGet(data: Request)` function to the `runner.py` file in your AgentJob directory.
 The framework will automatically:

 - Discover the function during startup
 - Generate a POST|GET endpoint at `/run-agent-job/{job-name}` (where job-name is derived from the directory name)